-Maple Reinders was awarded the contract to design, build, finance, operate and maintain the Capital Regional District (CRD) Residuals Treatment Facility located at the Hartland Landfill as part of the Hartland Resource Management Group (HRMG), a special purpose company of which Maple Reinders PPP Ltd. is a partner.
-The project will be delivered under a DBFOM model, with a 20-year operate and maintain period.
+Maple Reinders successfully completed the contract to design, build, finance, operate, and maintain the Capital Regional District (CRD) Residuals Treatment Facility located at the Hartland Landfill.
+This project was carried out as part of the Hartland Resource Management Group (HRMG), a special purpose company in which Maple Reinders PPP Ltd. served as a partner.
+The delivery of the project followed a DBFOM model, encompassing a 20-year period for operation and maintenance.

-The CRD Residuals Treatment Facility will treat residual solids from the McLoughlin Point Wastewater Treatment Plant and turn them into Class A biosolids, a high-quality by-product suitable for beneficial reuse, including as a source of renewable energy.
-The process will use proven anaerobic digestion followed by thickening, dewatering and a drying process, utilizing a fluid bed dryer, an advanced system common in Europe.
-Once complete, this facility will house the first fluid bed dryer of this type in Canada, and the second in North America.
+The CRD Residuals Treatment Facility now stands as a state-of-the-art facility dedicated to treating residual solids from the McLoughlin Point Wastewater Treatment Plant.
+Through a proven anaerobic digestion process, these solids are transformed into Class A biosolids, a valuable by-product suitable for beneficial reuse, including as a source of renewable energy.
+To achieve this, the facility incorporates advanced processes such as thickening, dewatering, and drying, utilizing a cutting-edge fluid bed dryer—an innovative system commonly employed in Europe.
+This successful completion marks a significant milestone, as the facility houses the first-ever fluid bed dryer of its kind in Canada and the second in North America.

 Since Lorne Park WTP was first built, Peel Region’s population has grown from 352,703 to 1,159,400; with a projected population for 2031 at 1,571,000.
 To ensure adequate supply of safe drinking water for Peel’s residents and businesses, Lorne Park WTP underwent a further expansion.